ascentcore/react-schema-form/docs/index.md

         />
     )
      ```

+    The custom registry also makes it possible for the user to add server calls while designing a component.
+A useful example is under the example/src/ajax-call-schema where a lookahead inside a searchbar is simulated.

 * Wrapper customization - the default wrapper is a container containing the title of the property, the component itself and the error message.
 The className of the wrapper depends on the type of the property.
 If the property is of type array or object, the className will be 'ra-elem-instance'.
 Otherwise it will be 'ra-elem-wrapper'.
 The className will also contain 'ra-elem-' followed by the type of the property and 'ra-error' in case of error.